EnzymeFunctionInitiative/EST/docs/source/visualization/process_blast_results.rst

 =====================

-Filters, summarizes, and plots BLAST output using matplotlib and computes cumulative-sum table for alignment scores
+Filters, summarizes, and plots BLAST output using matplotlib and computes cumulative-sum table for alignment scores.

 Commandline Usage
 -----------------